sadikovi/spark-hosvd/README.md

 |---------------|------------------------------|
 | 1.6.x | 0.1.0 |

+## Building From Source
+This library is built using `sbt`, to build a JAR file simply run `sbt package` from project root.

+## Testing
+Run `sbt test` from project root.

 ## Usage
 Import jar into spark-shell or add dependency in main jar for spark-submit.